akveo/nebular/docs/articles/design-system/custom-theme.md

 ![image](assets/images/articles/design-system/aquamarine-theme.png)

 That's it.
-In a similar way the rest of the available theme variables could be changed to achieve the desired result.
+In a similar way, the rest of the available theme variables could be changed to achieve the desired result.
 <hr>

 ## Related Articles